You are here: Home › Stallion Selection Considerations

 There is a trend sometimes to use the “hot new stallion”.
 However, if this will be your mare’s first foal you do not know what she can produce.
 In this scenario it might be wise to use an older, established stallion with known traits that he reliably passes on.
 If your mare is an established broodmare it can be exciting to use a young stallion with a strong pedigree that compliments your mare.

-Fresh or Frozen
+Fresh or Frozen?

 With all the veterinary reproductive technology these days, mare owners have access to so many stallions via both fresh and frozen semen.
-However, many factors should be taken into consideration when deciding between breeding with fresh or frozen semen.
+However, many factors should be taken into consideration when deciding between breeding with fresh (shipped, chilled) or frozen semen.
 Do you have access to an experienced reproduction veterinarian?
 Frozen semen breeding requires much stricter monitoring of the mare’s cycle.
 Take into consideration your mare’s health, age and past breeding history.
 It can be tempting to use frozen semen as breeding doses are frequently less expensive.
 However, these often do not have live foal guarantees, and veterinary fees can be significantly higher.
 To further understand the cost comparisons between using fresh or frozen semen please read the article “Working with the Stallion Manager”

 Resources Available to Breeders

-The internet is a wonderful tool!
+The internet is a wonderful tool.
 Search your mare’s pedigree, potential bloodline combinations, stallion videos, stallion offspring videos, etc. There are many chat rooms that can offer information and a vast array of personal opinions and experiences.
 Just remember many rumors and misconceptions are also spread in the chat rooms.
 Try to stick with factual discussions versus the opinions of an individual.

 Other valuable resources include: